shaon2016/Android-Interview-Questions/README.md

 * ***When to use abstract classes and abstract methods with an example***

-There are situations in which we will want to define a superclass that declares the structure of a given abstraction without providing a complete implementation of every method.
+1) There are situations in which we will want to define a superclass that declares the structure of a given abstraction without providing a complete implementation of every method.
 That is, sometimes we will want to create a superclass that only defines a generalization form that will be shared by all of its subclasses, leaving it to each subclass to fill in the details.
 Consider a classic “shape” example, perhaps used in a computer-aided design system or game simulation.
 The base type is “shape” and each shape has a color, size, and so on.
 From this, specific types of shapes are derived(inherited)-circle, square, triangle, and so on — each of which may have additional characteristics and behaviors.
 For example, certain shapes can be flipped.
 Some behaviors may be different, such as when you want to calculate the area of a shape.
 The type hierarchy embodies both the similarities and differences between the shapes.

-* ***Difference between Structs and Classes***

-1) Struct are value types whereas Classes are reference types.
-2) Structs are stored on the stack whereas Classes are stored on the heap.
-3) Value types hold their value in memory where they are declared, but a reference type holds a reference to an object in memory.
-4) Value types are destroyed immediately after the scope is lost whereas reference type only destroys the variable after the scope is lost.
-The object is later destroyed by the garbage collector.
-5) When you copy a struct into another struct, a new copy of that struct gets created.
-The modified struct won't affect the value of the other struct.
-6) When you copy a class into another class, it only copies the reference variable.
-7) Both reference variables point to the same object on the heap.
-Changes done to one variable will affect the other reference variable.
-8) Structs can not have destructors, but classes can have destructors.
+2) When you have a requirement where your base class should provide default implementation of certain methods whereas other methods should be open to being overridden by child classes use abstract classes.

+Example: Vechicle abstract class have deafault implementation of drive method and all methods are define as abstract.
+So all subclasses must implement the abstract method.

+3) The purpose of an abstract class is to provide a common definition of a base class that multiple derived classes can share.

+For example a class library may define an abstract class that is used as a parameter to many of its functions and require programmers using that library to provide their own implementation of the class by creating a derived class.

 * ***Can you call the base class method without creating an instance?***

-Yes, you can call the base class without instantiating it if:
+Yes, you can call the base class method without instantiating it if:
 1) It is a static method
 2) The base class is inherited by some other subclass